Simone Schneider

-Simone Schneider is a German operatic soprano.
+Simone Schneider (born 1972) is a German operatic soprano.
 As a member of Staatstheater am Gärtnerplatz, she performed coloratura roles such as the Mozart's Queen of the Night.
 As a member of the Staatsoper Stuttgart from 2006, she has performed a wide range of leading roles including Donizetti's Maria Stuarda and the Feldmarschallin in Der Rosenkavalier by Richard Strauss.
 She performed as a guest in major opera houses in Germany and Europe.

 Career

 Born in Hagen, Schneider studied at the Musikhochschule München.
 She first joined the ensemble of the Staatstheater am Gärtnerplatz in the 1997/98 season, where she performed roles such as the Queen of the Night in Mozart's Die Zauberflöte, Konstanze in his Die Entführung aus dem Serail, and Zerbinetta in Ariadne auf Naxos by Richard Strauss.
 She has been a member of the Staatsoper Stuttgart from the 2006/07 season, where she appeared as Donna Anna in Mozart's Don Giovanni, as Giunia in his Lucio Silla, as Elettra in his Idomeneo, as the Countess in his Le nozze di Figaro, as Rosalinde in Die Fledermaus by Johann Strauss, as Madame Lidoine in Poulenc's Dialogues des Carmélites, in the title role of Donizetti's Maria Stuarda, as Chrysothemis in Elektra, as Gutrune in Wagner's Götterdämmerung, as Alice Ford in Verdi's Falstaff, and as the Feldmarschallin in Der Rosenkavalier by Richard Strauss.